roc-lang/roc/compiler/str/README.md

 The Small String Optimization is where we store strings directly in the struct, assuming they can fit in there.
 We reserve one of those bytes to indicate whether this is a Small String or a larger one that actually uses a pointer.

 ## String Memory Layout

+**UPDATE:** We no longer need to use the pointer at all; it will suffice to have the msbit of the length be 1 if it's small and 0 if it's nonsmall.
+A nice thing about this is that we can do bounds checking by loading just the length into a register, and don't even need to load the pointer at all.

 In the case of lists, we have Large Lists and regular lists.
 In the case of strings, we have Small, Medium, and Large strings.
 We already know how to tell Medium and Large apart (the pointer is non-null, but length and capacity are 0), but how do we tell Small strings apart from the other two?